prdepinho/conway_game_of_life/README.md

-While dynamically allocated data structures are not ideal for performance, or even necessary in the case of this project, I wanted to implement my own data structures both for the sake of grades and self-satisfaction.
+While dynamically allocated data structures are not ideal for performance, or even necessary in the case of this project, I wanted to implement my own both for the sake of grades and self-satisfaction.

 The GLib influence is clear in the design of the data structures, which gives them a quasi object-oriented paradigm.

-This game depends on ncurses and should compile and run on most unix-like systems.
+This game depends on ncurses and should compile and should run on most unix-like systems.

 ## How to start the game: